angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

 I don't want to draw too many conclusions from this data as the sample size is quite small so it must be taken with a grain of salt.
 I'm more interested in generating some discussion.
-I think the BW DD list provides better game 1 flexibility and speed.
-The PiF DD list is smoother and more stable.
+I think the BW Dd list provides better game 1 flexibility and speed.
+The PiF Dd list is smoother and more stable.
 And for anyone who is thinking "Shouldn't you just play ANT if you're basically doing it already?" it's a valid question but I like casting Doomsday and having it in the deck got me out of a few situations I wouldn't have been able to get out of